Data Privacy

 Data Stays Local Until Shared

-All collected data remains in your browser's local memory until you explicitly create a capture and upload it.
+All collected data remains in your browser's local memory until you explicitly create a check and upload it.
 Browsing with the extension active does not automatically send any data to Crosscheck's servers.

 The data flow is: